chrisluedtke/ACM-School-Placement/README.md

 ## Development Workflows
 Workflow  | Tools  | Notes
 ----------|--------|------
-Deployment Algorithm  | R  | Will develop and implement algorithm for deploying ACM Commute information  | Power Query, Google Maps API   | Given School Locations and ACM Zip Codes, will develop a tool for estimating commute time
+Sorting Algorithm  | R  | Will develop and implement algorithm for deploying ACM Commute information  | Power Query, Google Maps API   | Given School Locations and ACM Zip Codes, will develop a tool for estimating commute time
-Deployment Dashboard  | Power BI  | Visualize the results to help communicate the results.
+Results Dashboard  | Power BI  | Visualize the results to help communicate the results.
 Once we get everything together, further exploration will be done to see if we can implement the deployment algorithm in a more interactive way.

 ## Timeline
 Date | Milestone